-This post gives a general and brief overview about cybersecurity.
+This post gives a general and brief overview about IT security and cybersecurity.
 It also links to other posts within this blog where the information is expanded.

 Definitions of Information Security and Cybersecurity